odoo/odoo/doc/reference/orm.rst

 .. warning::

-    It is not possible for a ``one2many`` or ``many2many`` field to modify it-self via onchange.
+    It is not possible for a ``one2many`` or ``many2many`` field to modify itself via onchange.
 This is a webclient limitation - see `#2693 <https://github.com/odoo/odoo/issues/2693>`_.

 Low-level SQL
 -------------